Sajjon/EllipticCurveKit/README.md

-## ⚠️ THIS SDK IS NOT SAFE, NOT PRODUCTION READY ⚠️ (but hey, I am working on it... 👨🏻‍🔬)
+## ⚠️ THIS SDK IS NOT SAFE/PRODUCTION READY (YET!) ⚠️
-#### I'm no cryptography expert, I'm learning as I go.
-If you find mistakes, inaccuracies or if you have suggestions for improvements in the content of this README, comments in the source code or the code itself, I would appreciate if you [submit an issue](https://github.com/Sajjon/SwiftCrypto/issues/new).
+#### I'm no cryptography expert, If you find mistakes, inaccuracies or if you have suggestions for improvements of this README or the source code, please [submit an issue](https://github.com/Sajjon/SwiftCrypto/issues/new)!

-## STATUS (2018-07-12): Proof of concept in progress.

 <!-- MarkdownTOC -->